Dobatymo/data-algos/optimization.md

 - https://en.wikipedia.org/wiki/Linear_programming
 - implemented by: 'Mathematica LinearProgramming'
 - implemented by: 'Mathematica FindMinimum(Method->"LinearProgramming")' (what is the algorithm here?)
-- implemented by: 'Artelys Knitro'
+- implemented by: 'Artelys Knitro', 'GNU Linear Programming Kit'

 ## Quadratic programming
 - also called: 'QP'